Skip to content

 Only the points score of the best-finishing driver per car manufacturer per race will be added to the Manufacturers Championship.

-The Manufacturers Championship does not have any drop rounds.
+The Manufacturers Championship is exclusive to the TTM and does not have any drop rounds.

 Rules